aminalaee/sqladmin/docs/configurations.md

 There are a few options which apply to both List and Detail pages.
 They include:

 - `column_labels`: A mapping of column labels, used to map column names to new names in all places.
-- `column_type_formatters`: A mapping of type keys and callable values to format in all places.
-  For example you can add custom date formatter to be used in both list and detail pages.
 - `save_as`: A boolean to enable "save as new" option when editing an object.
 - `save_as_continue`: A boolean to control the redirect URL if `save_as` is enabled.